jdebo-slalom/jdebo-slalom.github.io/README.md

 ## Deployment

-This site is configured for deployment to GitHub Pages.
-To deploy:
+This site is configured for deployment to GitHub Pages in two ways:

+### Manual Deployment

+To manually deploy the site:

 ```
 npm run deploy
 ```

+### Automated Deployment via GitHub Actions

+This repository includes a GitHub Actions workflow that automatically deploys the site to GitHub Pages whenever changes are pushed to the main branch.

+The workflow performs the following steps:
+1. Checks out the code
+2. Sets up Node.js
+3. Installs dependencies
+4. Builds the application
+5. Deploys to GitHub Pages

+You can also manually trigger a deployment from the Actions tab in the GitHub repository.

 ## License